 mkaliasvol -base 1500 -order decrement -qty 32 A0FF

 The commands above show 1 3390-1 being defined (the smallest size available, for use as a GDPS utility volume), 159 mod9s, 48 mod 27s and 48 PAV aliases.
 Each CKD volume gets a nickname assigned.
 The names chosen show the volume size and the assigned extent pool - you can make your own up of course.
 The #h on the end of the name means to use the hexadecimal volume number as part of the volume name.
 The final numbers represent volume ranges.
 1100 is one single volume.
 1101-119F is a range of volumes.

-If you are creating FB volumes, then you need two extra steps; Create Volume Groups and Create Host Connections
+If you are creating FB volumes, then you need some extra steps;

 Server hosts use two different ways to discover disks; SCSI MAP256 or SCSI MASK.
 You need to know which type your server uses, and you can find this out with the commands

 lshosttype -type scsimap256